PhoenixSmaug/Sentiment-Analysis/README.md

-# Sentiment-Analysis
-Exploration of various Neural Networks for sentiment analysis on a Twitter dataset.
+# Sentiment Analysis on a Twitter dataset

+The aim is to dive into Natural Language Processing in the form of Sentiment Analysis.

+(c) Mia Müßig